Search|Hub primarily relies on search-analytics data. However, the following types of data are used to further improve the outcome.

 - product url

-Please talk to us, if you have other data formats / structures / feeds and no possibility to transform them into the appropriate format.
+Please contact us directly, if you have other data formats / structures / feeds and no possibility to transform them into the appropriate format.